claravilla/ApiLimit/README.md

 ### How the middleware works

 There is a rate limit based on endpoint and authentication with an API key.
 The limit is based on IP, authentication status and endpoints.
+If the request passes the wrong API key the call is considered as anonymous.
 Every time there is a call to the server the following checks are performed:

 - is there an IP address?